gemforce-team/gemforce/README.md

 * mgsloppybuild : builds a fast managem combine table

+### Report bugs

+To report a bug with gemforce look at the
+[Issues page on Github](https://github.com/gemforce-team/gemforce/issues) if it was already reported.
+If your bug isn't there open a [new issue](https://github.com/gemforce-team/gemforce/issues/new).
+Remember to include all the relevant information (OS, gemforce version, etc...) and to give a reliable way to reproduce the bug.

 ### Credits:

 gemforce authors are:
 * Andrea Stacchiotti aka AG user '12345ieee'
 * Wojciech Jabłoński aka AG user 'psorek'

 Gemcraft 2: Chasing Shadows was developed by [gameinabottle](http://gameinabottle.com/)